zextras/tech-doc/source/carbonio/backup.rst

 modified by a user.
 Therefore, a **Transaction** can be seen as a photography of the metadata in a moment in time.
 Each transaction is uniquely identified by a **Transaction ID**.
 It is possible to restore an item to any past transaction.
-See more in :doc:`restorestrategies`.
+See more in :ref:`Restore Strategies
+<backup_restore-strategies>`.

 .. _smartscan_and_real_time_scan: